lraganit-star/spark_cs/README.md

 * Get top hashtags from dataset

-* Filter by city, compare tweets for lepen and tweets for macron
+* Filter by city/region, compare tweets for LePen and tweets for Macron

-* Group by politician, compare retweet count and favorite count
+* Group Tweets by Politician mentioned, compare retweet count and favorite count

-* Compare tweets from within to france to tweets outside of the world
+* Compare tweets about French Election from within to France to tweets about French Election from the rest of the world

 ## Graphs
 ![](helper.png)